Definition of Days Sales Outstanding

 Some important points about the DSO are:

-- The metric indicates how quickly the customers pay their dues or how the collection department of the company works.
+- The metric indicates how quickly the customers pay their dues or how the company’s collection department works.

-- It can be used as a good benchmark for assessing a company’s cash flow.
+- It can be a good benchmark for assessing a company’s cash flow.
 However, it is advisable to monitor the trends in days sales outstanding over a period of time.

-- A lower value for DSO is seen as a positive as it indicates that the company is able to collect the receivables quickly.
+- A lower value for DSO is seen as a positive as it indicates that the company can collect the receivables quickly.
 On the other hand, a higher value may be a sign of weak credit policies, which can be seen as a matter of concern.
-The reason for higher value can be that customers are taking more time to pay, or the salespeople are offering longer terms of payment to drive increased sales.
+The reason for higher value is that customers are taking more time to pay, or the salespeople are offering longer payment terms to increase sales.

 Conclusion

 So, days sales outstanding is another liquidity metric used to determine how quickly a company can collect the receivables.
-It is important for financial analysts to understand the concept of DSO as it is a crucial part of the working capital assessment.
+Financial analysts need to understand the concept of DSO as it is a crucial part of the working capital assessment.

 Recommended Articles

 This is a guide to the Days Sales Outstanding.
-Here we discuss how it can be calculated by using a formula along with a downloadable excel template.
+Here we discuss how it can be calculated using a formula and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –